BZemba87/lastseen/README.md

 - Once the deployment process is complete, you will be able to click on a link to your deployed site

+## Future Features
+- Users will be able to follow each other
+- Users will be able to update their profiles
+- Users will be able to view most popular profiles

 # Technologies Used:
 - Pexels
 - FontAwesome